 This also could be an answer to recent Turkish artillery strikes on Syrian army in the province of Latakia.

-Posted by South Front on November 24, 2016, With 6720 Reads Filed under WarZone.
+Posted by South Front on November 24, 2016, With 6748 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.